Overview

 Navigation Areas management

-Design structured navigation within UI Flows Designer:- Create pages and navigation flows
+In UI Flows Designer:- Create pages and navigation flows

-- Configure navigation areas with different types
+- Configure navigation areas (Page, Tabbar, Zone, Modal)

-- Setup header and footer zones (web only)
+- Set up header and footer zones (web only)

-- Define home pages with automatic navigation icons
+- Define home pages with navigation icons

 Start Process UI Action